Your Comprehensive Vancouver-Alaska Cruise Guide since 1999

 |Vancouver for Cruise Passengers||Cruising Alaska||Ports & Excursions||Alaska's Glaciers||Pre & Post Cruise British Columbia|

-Shorter cruises in May give you a taste of Alaska or position the ship to Seattle where you disembark.
+- Shorter cruises in May give you a taste of Alaska or position the ship from Vancouver to Seattle via Alaska.

 Ship Schedule - See the schedule of cruise ship departures at Port Metro Vancouver.

 Airport to Ship Sky Train - Light rail airport service

 Reasons to cruise Alaska and sail from/to Vancouver: